rc/soops/README.rst

     -h, --help            show this help message and exit -s column[,column,...], --sort column[,column,...]
-                          column keys for sorting of DataFrame rows -r filename, --results filename
+                          column keys for sorting of DataFrame rows --filter filename[,filename,...]
-                          reuse previously scooped results file
-    --write               write results files even when results were loaded using --results option
-    --filter filename[,filename,...]
                           use only DataFrame rows with given files successfully scooped
-    --no-csv              do not save results as CSV (use only HDF5) --no-plugins          do not call post-processing plugins
+    --no-plugins          do not call post-processing plugins
     --use-plugins name[,name,...]
                           use only the named plugins (no effect with --no-